m-dennisgocong/fCC-responsive-web-design-projects/tribute-page/README.md

 ## Credits

-The design is inspired by : Nithi Pramesti <a href="https://www.behance.net/gallery/93886357/Tribute-Page-Dr-Norman-Borlaug" target="_blank"> Behance </a>
+The design is inspired by : Nithi Pramesti from<a href="https://www.behance.net/gallery/93886357/Tribute-Page-Dr-Norman-Borlaug" target="_blank"> Behance </a>